sboger/LicheeRV-Audio-Streamer/README.md

 You should now be able to hear the audio from the microphone.

+Note: On OSX in Chrome, I can also load the ip directly in the browser and get a player.

 ## How it works

 The server listens for incoming TCP connections on port 8080.
 When a client connects, it forks a new process to handle the client.
 This child process opens the default ALSA capture device (`hw:0,0`), sets the audio parameters (48kHz, 16-bit Little Endian, mono), and starts reading audio data.